Switching private health insurance funds? Here’s what you need to know

-At nib, we’re focussed on giving our members the best value for money, so if you’re not getting the service you were hoping for, it may be time to consider switching.
-But, before you call your current health fund to say ‘it’s not you, it’s me’, read up on some of the biggest questions you might have when it comes to transferring your health insurance.
+So when you’re ready to make the switch to nib, before you call your current health fund to say ‘it’s not you, it’s me’, read up on some of the biggest questions you might have when it comes to transferring your health insurance.

 I want to transfer to nib, how do I do it?

 Private health insurance should be easy, right?
 So we’ve made choosing the right cover and getting a quote as simple as possible.
 You can get a quote online in minutes and, once you’re ready to sign up, you can sit back knowing that we’ll contact your previous fund on your behalf.

 Under the Private Health Insurance Act, when you switch to nib your previous fund is required to send us a transfer certificate within 14 days.
 The transfer certificate outlines details of your previous cover, including any waiting periods you’ve served, the type of cover you had and your claims history.
 You can start claiming on services that you’re eligible for as soon as we receive this certificate.

 If I transfer to nib from another fund, do I have to re-serve waiting periods?

 If you’re transferring to a policy that has an equivalent or lower level of benefits, you won’t have to re-serve any waiting periods on the services covered with your previous fund.
 We’ll also recognise partially served waiting periods – so even if you’ve only served three months of a 12-month waiting period, we’ll make sure that the three months still count when you transfer to us.